 Fax: (517) 284-775

 Under MIOSHA, it is illegal for an employer to discharge or discriminate against an employee in retaliation for filing a complaint, participating in an inspection or investigation, instituting a proceeding, testifying at a proceeding, or exercising a right concerning occupational safety and health.
 MCL 408.1065.
 It is also illegal for an employer to retaliate against an employee for refusing to work when placed in a situation of imminent danger that could reasonably be expected to cause death or serious physical harm.
 If you believe that you have been retaliated against for reporting a safety issue in the workplace, you should file a discrimination complaint as soon as possibility with MIOSHA because you only have 30 days from the retaliatory act to file.
-You can file a discrimination complaint by download the complaint form and mail/fax the completed form to the address below or by calling 313-456-3109:
+You can file a discrimination complaint by download the complaint form and mail/fax the completed form to the address below.

 Employee Discrimination Section

 You also have similar rights under federal law, but must file a complaint within 30 days similar to MIOSHA.
 You can file a whistleblower complaint with the federal Occupational Safety and Health Administration online, via fax/mail, or in person or over the telephone at the following address:

 Lansing State Plan Office

 Lansing, MI 48909-8143